Opendigitalradio/dablin/README.md

 ```

-It is possible to let DABlin invoke `dab2eti`.
-You therefore just have
+It is possible to let DABlin invoke `dab2eti` or any other DAB live
+source that outputs ETI-NI.
+The respective binary is then called with
+one or two parameters:
+* center frequency in Hz
+* gain value (optional; instead of auto gain)

-to specify the path to the `dab2eti` binary and the desired channel.
+You therefore just have to specify the path to the `dab2eti` binary and
+the desired channel.

 ```
 dablin -d ~/bin/dab2eti -c 11D -s 0xd911